Notification for Relief

 We recommend that both parties first discuss, understand each other’s positions, and try to reach a compromise, taking into account the framework set out in the Act as well as the rental relief framework set out in the Amendment Act.

-The rental relief framework is a separate and different relief regime under a different Part of the Act.
+The Re-Align Framework is a separate and different relief regime.

 Relief for inability to perform contractual obligations